gwen-interpreter/gwen-gpm/README.md

 the default ~/.gwen/packages/package-name folder or specified destination folder.
 Checksum verifications are performed on all downloads and re-verified on each install.
 Subsequent installs of the same version of a package will install the cached package instead of downloading it again.
 In the case of linux environments, execution permissions will be assigned to all extracted files at installation time.
-Any file system contents that may exist in a target directory are zipped and backed up to the local `.gwen/backups` folder in your user home directory before installation takes place (so you can manually recover them in the event of an inadvertent overwriting install if need be).
+Any package installations that exist in a target directory are deleted before new installations are performed.

 #### Examples: